ibexa/documentation-developer/docs/search/criteria_reference/image_criterion.md

 # Image Criterion

-The `MimeType` Search Criterion searches for image by specified image attributes.
+The `Image` Search Criterion searches for image by specified image attributes.

 ## Arguments